wiremock/api-template-library/adyen.com-TfmAPIService/index.md

 ---
 slug: "adyen-com-TfmAPIService"
-name: "POS Terminal Management API"
+title: "POS Terminal Management API"
 provider: "adyen.com"
 description: "This API provides endpoints for managing your point-of-sale (POS) payment\
   \ terminals.
 You can use the API to obtain information about a specific terminal,\